acss-io/atomizer/docs/guides/syntax.md

 Optional.

 A suffix that adds the breakpoint context to the rule.
 A breakpoint indicates that this rule will only take effect within the scope of a media query.
-The name and length values of each breakpoint are defined in the config object.
+Each breakpoint's name and length values are defined in the config object.

 Example: